HenriMertens/sitechecker/README.md

 # Sitechecker

-This script checks the status codes of subdomains listed in a text file.
+This script checks the status codes of sites or subdomains listed in a file.

 ## Installation